UstadMobile/UstadMobile/INSTALL.md

 ```
 Where C:\User\me\path\to\unzipped\ is where you unzipped ustad-server.zip

 This starts the server on the default port (8087).
-You can now open a browser, and enter port 8087
+You can now open a browser, and use the url
-e.g. http://localhost:8087 to access the web version.
+you specified as the siteUrl.

 A random admin password will be generated automatically.
 It will be placed in
 **data/singleton/admin.txt**.